 Sumo wrestling ranks

-As mentioned, there are no weight divisions; however there are ranking divisions.
-The 6 main divisions are Jonokuchi, Jonidan, Sandanme, Makushita, Juryou and Makuuchi.
-The higher a rikishi moves up in the ranks the more he gets paid and the more popular he becomes with wrestling fans.
+As mentioned, there are no weight divisions; however, there are ranking divisions.
+The six main divisions are Jonokuchi, Jonidan, Sandanme, Makushita, Juryou, and Makuuchi.
+The higher a rikishi moves up in the ranks, the higher his salary, and the more popular he becomes with sumo fans.

 Low level sumo ranks: Jonokuchi to Makushita levels

-Each wrestler starts from the Jonokuchi level with the intention of climbing the ranks to the top divisions.
-Low ranking wrestlers – which range from the Jonokuchi to Makushita levels – are largely unknown and only receive a basic allowance instead of a salary.
-In addition, this group is also tasked with the more undesirable duties back at the stables.
-For example, cleaning, cooking and serving the higher level sumo wrestlers.
+Each wrestler starts from the Jonokuchi level to climb the ranks to the top divisions.
+Low-ranking wrestlers – which range from the Jonokuchi to Makushita levels – are mostly unknown and only receive a basic allowance instead of a full salary.
+This group is also tasked with the more undesirable duties back at the stables, such as cleaning, cooking, and serving the higher-level sumo wrestlers.

-The group is mainly made up of new wrestlers trying to make a name for themselves and older members who used to be higher up in the ranks but after a long series of losses dropped back down to the lower levels – usually as a result of some prolonged injuries.
+Members of these low-level groups are made up of new wrestlers trying to make a name for themselves and older members who used to be ranked higher, but after a long series of losses dropped back down to the lower levels – usually as a result of some prolonged injuries.

-The levels from Makushita to Juryou is the dividing line between the low and high ranks and is often seen as heaven and hell.
-As a matter of fact, for a sumo wrestler to make it from the bottom level to Juryou is something that can be achieved in one tournament – as long as he wins each bout.
+The levels from Makushita to Juryou are the dividing line between the low and high ranks and are often seen as heaven and hell.
+For a sumo wrestler to make it from the bottom level to Juryou is something that can be achieved in one tournament – as long as he wins each bout.

 Commonly asked questions

 No one knows for sure.
-The earliest written mention of the sport dates back to 712 AD, however prehistoric cave drawings have been discovered which depict sumo battles so it could be much much older than 712 AD.
+The earliest written mention of the sport dates back to 712 AD; however, prehistoric cave drawings have been discovered which depict sumo battles, so it could be much much older than 712 AD.
 It’s safe to say that it’s at least 1500 to 2000 years old.
 The sport didn’t always exist in its current form and instead evolved over many centuries into what it is today.
-Also, sumo didn’t really catch on nationally until the 1600’s.
+Also, sumo didn’t catch on nationally until the 1600s.

-Sumo wrestlers wear what is known as a mawashi.
-This loin-cloth belt is worn during both training and actual tournaments.
-When unwrapped, the mawashi is 30 feet long and 2 feet wide.
+Sumo wrestlers, during training and tournament matches, wear a loincloth belt, which is known as a mawashi.
+When fully unwrapped, it stretches an incredible 30 feet long and 2 feet wide.

-Top ranking wrestlers have mawashi made from silk and they are available in a variety of colors.
+Top-ranking wrestlers have mawashi made from silk, and they are available in a variety of colors.
 Interestingly, there is a tradition among rikishi where they will have their mawashi in a specific color as a good luck charm.
-However, when they start loosing bouts consecutively they will consider the color of their mawashi as the cause of their loosing streak and then change colors in the hopes that their luck will change.
-Low ranking rikishi are restricted to using white cotton mawashi belts.
+However, when they start losing bouts consecutively, they will consider the color of their mawashi as the cause of their losing streak and then change colors in the hopes that their luck will change.
+Unfortunately, low-ranking rikishi is restricted to using plain white cotton mawashi belts.

 The way a mawashi is tied around a wrestler can even help him with his strategy.
-A loosely fitted loin-cloth will make it difficult for an opponent to throw his competitor and when its fitted tightly it will be harder for the opponent to grab onto.
+A loosely fitted loincloth will make it difficult for an opponent to throw his competitor, and when it’s fitted tightly, it will be harder for the opponent to grab.

 Sumo wrestlers eat what is known as chankonabe.
-There is no set recipe for this uniquely Japanese stew as long as its rich in calories and protein.
-Each sumo stable has its own variety of chankonabe and it gets served twice a day.
-A wrestler will start his day training on an empty stomach and then eat large portions of this stew followed by a nap.
-Many of those who retired from the sport have opened restaurants specializing in their own unique variety of chankonabe.
+There is no set recipe for this uniquely Japanese stew as long as it’s rich in calories and protein.
+Each sumo stable has its own variety of chankonabe, and it gets served twice a day.
+A wrestler will start his day training on an empty stomach and then eat large portions of this stew, followed by a nap.
+Many of those who retired from the sport has opened restaurants specializing in their own unique variety of the dish.

-The average competitor weighs around 326lbs (148kg).
-There are many who are below and above this average.
-Interestingly, the title of heaviest sumo wrestler goes to Yamamotoyama Ryuta who weighed a staggering 584lb (265kg).
+The average competitor weighs around 326lbs (148kg), but many are below and above this average.
+Interestingly, the title of the heaviest sumo wrestler goes to Yamamotoyama Ryuta, who weighed a staggering 584lb (265kg).
 Yamamotoyama also held the title for being the heaviest person in Japan.

-Throwing salt onto the dohyo is a Shinto ritual which purifies the ring.
+Throwing salt onto the dohyo is a Shinto ritual that purifies the ring.
 It’s also believed to protect the wrestler from any injuries which may occur during the bout.

 Famous sumo wrestlers

-There are literally hundreds of rikishi with most of them being Japanese and Mongolian.
-Here we will list some popular Japanese wrestlers from the past and present.
+There are hundreds of rikishi, with most of them being either Japanese or Mongolian.
+Here we will list some famous Japanese wrestlers from the past and present.

-Chiyonofuji Mitsugu was born as Mitsugu Akimoto on June 1, 1955 in the town of Fukushima, Hokkaido.
-He started his career as a sumo wrestler in September, 1970 and reached the top of the sumo ranks 11 years later in July, 1981.
-He was a member of the Kokonoe stable in Tokyo and had an average weight of 280lb (127kg) during his wrestling years.
-Chiyonofuji also won 31 tournaments and was well known for his technique and fighting spirit.
-He retired from the ring in May, 1991 and passed away from cancer on July 31, 2016.
+Chiyonofuji Mitsugu was born as Mitsugu Akimoto on June 1, 1955, in the town of Fukushima, Hokkaido.
+He started his wrestling career in September 1970 and reached the top of the sumo ranks 11 years later in July 1981.
+He was a member of Tokyo’s Kokonoe stable and maintained an average weight of 280lb (127kg) throughout his wrestling years.
+Chiyonofuji won a total of 31 tournaments and was famous for his technique and fighting spirit.
+He retired from the ring in May 1991 and passed away from cancer on July 31, 2016.

-Goeido Gotaro was born as Sawai Gotaro on April 6, 1986 in Osaka, Japan.
-He has been practicing wrestling since his first day of primary school and started competing professionally in January, 2005.
-Goeido weighs 355lb (161kg), is a member of the Sakaigawa stable and reached the top of the ranks in September, 2014.
-He is well known for his techniques which consists mostly of grappling and neck-throwing as opposed to pushing.
+Goeido Gotaro was born as Sawai Gotaro on April 6, 1986, in Osaka, Japan.
+He has been practicing wrestling since his first day of primary school and started competing professionally in January 2005.
+Goeido weighs 355lb (161kg), is a member of the Sakaigawa stable, and reached the top of the ranks in September 2014.
+He is well known for his techniques, which consist mostly of grappling and neck-throwing as opposed to regular pushing tactics.
 He is still an active wrestler and continues to compete to this day.

-Kotoshogiku Kazuhiro was born as Kazuhiro Kikutsugi on 30 January 1984 in Yanagawa city.
-He entered the world of wrestling in 2002 and made his way to the top ranks a mere 3 years later in 2005.
+Kotoshogiku Kazuhiro was born as Kazuhiro Kikutsugi on January 30, 1984, in Yanagawa city.
+He entered the world of sumo wrestling in 2002 and made his way to the top ranks by 2005.
 Kotoshogiku is a member of the Sadogatake stable in Matsudo City, Chiba prefecture.
-In 2011 he competed in 3 tournaments and won 33 bouts for which he was promoted by the Japan Sumo Association.
-Additionally, in 2016 he became the first Japanese born wrestler in ten years to win a top-division tournament.
+In 2011, he competed in 3 tournaments and won 33 bouts for which the Japan Sumo Association promoted him.
+Additionally, in 2016 he became the first Japanese-born wrestler in ten years to win a top-division tournament.

-Wakanohana Masaru was born as Masaru Hanada on January 20, 1971 in Suginami, Tokyo.
+Wakanohana Masaru was born as Masaru Hanada on January 20, 1971, in Suginami, Tokyo.
 His weight was 295lbs (134kg) and belonged to the Futagoyama stable.
-He made his sumo wrestling debut in March, 1988 only to reach the top of the ranks 11 years later in May, 1998.
-Wakanohana won numerous tournaments and retired in March, 2000.
-Since his retirement he has served as an elder of the Japan Sumo Association, worked as an entertainer within Japan, played American football for the Arizona Rattlers and is currently owner of numerous chankonabe restaurants.
+He made his sumo wrestling debut in March 1988 only to reach the top of the ranks 11 years later in May 1998.
+Wakanohana won numerous tournaments and retired in March 2000.
+Since his retirement, he has served as an elder of the Japan Sumo Association, worked as an entertainer within Japan, played American football for the Arizona Rattlers, and is currently the owner of numerous chankonabe restaurants.

 Where to see sumo wrestling in Japan

-There are 6 grand tournaments held across Japan each year.
+There are six grand tournaments held across Japan each year.
 Each tournament starts and ends on a Sunday and lasts 15 days each.
-Three of the six yearly tournaments are held in Tokyo and one tournament each for Osaka, Nagoya and Fukuoka.
-In the table below is the grand sumo tournament schedule for 2019.
+Three of the six yearly tournaments are held in Tokyo and one tournament each for Osaka, Nagoya, and Fukuoka.

 Banzuke: A banzuke is a list of competing wrestlers listed according to their current rank for an upcoming grand tournament.